 I used a quarter-sized star-shaped cutter to cut out the watermelon stars so it would be the perfect size for a quick appetizer bite.
 You could use a bigger star cutter if you wanted to make it more substantial and have it be a side dish.
 If you cut out bigger watermelon stars, you could grill them before putting them on the skewer.
 That would be delicious!

-- If you don’t like feta, you could substitute mozzarella balls instead.
+- If you don't like vegan feta, you could substitute baked tofu cubes instead.

 - You could use a bigger star cutter for the watermelon if you want to make it more than just a small bite.